Olivia Munn Rips Go Fug Yourself Blog, Gets Roasted In Response

-Actress Olivia Munn posted an essay to social media Thursday in which she critized the fashion blog Go Fug Yourself, for what she called their “Ugly Behavior,” in having posted critical opinions about some of the actress’ recent fashion choices.
+Actress Olivia Munn posted an essay to Twitter Thursday in which she criticized the fashion blog Go Fug Yourself for what she called their “Ugly Behavior” by posting critical opinions about some of the actress’s recent fashion choices.

-Much of the reaction sided with the blog, and not Munn.
+Much of the reaction sided with the blog and not Munn.
 And it’s raised some fascinating questions about whether or not snarky criticism of celebrity fashion is out of bounds, and whether it’s wrong for a celebrity with a huge social media following to punch down at a fashion blog.

 “For years, fashion-policing celebrity has been an accepted form of media critique, even though it focuses on women not men,” Munn wrote.
 She went on to rip Go Fug Yourself as having “anointed themselves the judge and jury of what’s fashionable.”